Wizatek/IcarusDataEditor/README.md

-# IcarusDataEditor
+# Icarus Data Editor
- Icarus Data Editor
+ Editor used to edit the serverside .bin files